nodejs/node/doc/api.markdown

 automatically set as a listener for the `'connection'` event.

-### server.listen(port, host=null)
+### server.listen(port, host=null, callback=null)

-Tells the server to listen for TCP connections to `port` and `host`.

-`host` is optional.
-If `host` is not specified the server will accept client connections on any network address.
+Begin accepting connections on the specified `port` and `host`.
+If the `host` is omitted, the server will accept connections directed to any IPv4 address (`INADDR_ANY`).

 This function is asynchronous.
-The server will emit `'listening'` when it is safe to connect to it.
+The last parameter `callback` will be called when the server has been bound.

+### server.listen(path, callback=null)

+Start a UNIX socket server listening for connections on the given `path`.

+This function is asynchronous.
+The last parameter `callback` will be called when the server has been bound.

 ### server.close()